 This is also one of the commonest muscles to get imbalanced with improper force distribution in the barbell press.
 Hence, the effectiveness of the alternating dumbbell press in fixing such imbalances.

-The alternating dumbbell press is one of the best exercises to target the anterior deltoid, or the front portion of the shoulders.
+The alternating dumbbell press is one of the best exercises to target the anterior deltoid, or train the shoulders, especially the front portion.
 A lot of people discover that they have shoulder issues while performing the barbell press.
 This is primarily because they accidentally end up rounding the shoulders inwards rather than resting it on the bench.

 The alternating dumbbell press allows them to perform the press move with much lesser strain on the deltoids.
 You are also less likely to lift the shoulders off the bench while performing an isolation move.

-When you are isolating one half of the body, you have to brace and engage your core to maintain balance and stability.
+When you are isolating one half of the body, you have to brace and engage your 10-pack abs maintain balance and stability.
 The heavier you go with the weight, the more you engage the core.
-Another great exercise that targets the core is the double crunch and it needs no equipment to perform.
+Another great exercise that targets the core is the double crunch (although there’s also a myriad of other workouts – both calisthenics and weights exercises, which are just as great for the abs) you don’t needs weights to perform i.

 Biceps and triceps